tecnomod-um/cfihos/README.md

 ## Citation

-A paper describing the ontology, its IDO alignment, and its evaluation is currently in preparation:
+A paper describing the ontology, its IDO alignment, and its evaluation is currently in preparation.

-> F. Abad-Navarro, J. T. Fernández-Breis, A. García-Castro. *Making CFIHOS Machine-Interpretable: An IDO-Aligned OWL Ontology for Asset Data Interoperability.* (manuscript in preparation)

 Please check back here for a full citation once the paper is published.